sangar-si/model-deployment/README.md

 # Testing...
 Testing was carried out in my laptop with the following configuration, Core i7 Processor - 16 GB RAM - GTX 960M GPU - Windows 10
+  Testing was done through docker in which I was able to build, run and query it without any error.
+Please allow for some time at startup for downloading model and the dependencies.